The Best Daylesford Shops for the Ultimate Retail Therapy Experience

 Cliffy’s Emporium

-In addition to being Daylesford’s favourite coffee and breakfast spot, Cliffy’s also sports a lovely providore.
-Carrying on its history as a general store in the 1950s, today it stocks fresh local produce alongside specialty groceries such as paté, preserves, honey, cheese and wine.
-The venue has maintained much of its historic charm, with vintage signs advertising Bushell’s and Cadbury Cocoa still adorning the walls.
+More than just Daylesford’s beloved coffee and breakfast spot, Cliffy’s doubles as a delightful providore.
+Honouring its history as a 1950s general store, it now showcases fresh local produce alongside specialty groceries — think paté, preserves, honey, cheese, and wine.
+The space retains much of its historic character, with vintage signs for Bushell’s tea and Cadbury Cocoa still lending a nostalgic wink from the walls.
+A visit here is a feast for both taste and memory.

 30 Raglan Street, Daylesford